Copper Prices Per KG/Pound [+ Historic Data]

 What Drives Copper Prices?

-Copper has many uses in a diverse array of industries, including everything from coins to crude oil exporation.
+Copper has many uses in a diverse array of industries, including everything from coins to crude oil exploration.
 It’s price is considered one of the key barometers for the overall strength of the global economy.
 The following four areas represent some of the biggest determinants of copper prices:

 1. Emerging Markets